A Survey on Semantic Communications in Internet of Vehicles: Challenges and Future Research Directions

 \subsection{Semantic Understanding and Ambiguity}

-IoV involves multi-source heterogeneous data from various vehicles, sensors, and infrastructure, which differ in format, semantics, and precision.
+The IoV involves multisource heterogeneous data from various vehicles, sensors, and infrastructure, which differ in format, semantics, and precision.
 For example, sensors from different manufacturers may use varying measurement units and data formats, while data exchange between roadside infrastructure and vehicles often encounters semantic mismatches.
 Integrating and accurately understanding the semantics of such heterogeneous data is a significant challenge, requiring the development of universal data models and semantic transformation methods to achieve seamless integration and effective utilization.
 Additionally, natural language descriptions of traffic scenarios and instructions often contain ambiguities.
-For instance, the phrase "slow down at the upcoming intersection" lacks a clear definition of what constitutes "slow," leading to potential differences in interpretation among drivers or vehicle systems.
+For instance, the phrase ``slow down at the upcoming intersection'' lacks a clear definition of what constitutes ``slow'', leading to potential differences in interpretation among drivers or vehicle systems.
 In semantic communication, resolving such ambiguities is critical.
-This can be achieved by establishing precise semantic models, incorporating contextual information, and leveraging knowledge base reasoning to ensure accurate transmission and understanding of semantic information.
+This can be achieved by establishing precise semantic models, incorporating contextual information, and leveraging knowledge base reasoning to ensure accurate transmission and understanding of semantic information.In the process of multisource data fusion, the heterogeneity of data and the dynamic changes of the environment may lead to ambiguities and misunderstandings of semantic information.
+Therefore, the development of advanced data fusion technologies capable of handling these complexities is the key to achieving accurate semantic understanding.